kenanwright1988/MS3/README.md

 # Kenan's Cook Book

 Welcome to Kenan's Cook Book.
 For my third milestone project I have decided to make a cook book website with the goal of selling a fictional range of kitchen utensils.
 The site is based on the flask framwork to generate content from a database and present it to the user.
 I have made sure to include CRUD functionality as well as make use of a login/register/logout system which is authenticated and all passwords are protected by a hash for security.

+A live preview of the website can be found [Here](https://kenan-cookbook-ms3.herokuapp.com/)

 ## UX